-To summarize: Our complete calculation for the expected signal are presented in Fig.\ref{fig:f_gamma}.
-In the 2-6 keV energy band, it is consistent with the intensity and spectral shape observed by \cite{Fraser:2014wja}.
-We find that the magnitude of the seasonal variations is large, on the level of 20-25$\%$.
-However, it cannot be literally compared with \cite{Fraser:2014wja}, due to the reasons explained in subsection \ref{subsec2:seasonal_variation}.
-Considering that all of these features are not very sensitive to the details of the system, there is strong support in favour of our framework.

 In this paper, we did not explore all of the possible masses and sizes that nuggets can have.
 In contrast to the uniform size, $R$, and the uniform velocity, $v_{{\rm DM}_{\rm G}}$, of AQNs used in the present work, the more realistic case is that the AQN size follows a distribution based on percolation theory~\citep{Ge:2019voa}, and the AQN velocity follows a Gaussian distribution~\citep{Lawson:2019cvy}.
-In the future, we will take into consideration these two distributions with the help of Monte Carlo simulations.
-The main points of the present work are expected to be further confirmed by the detailed numerical simulations at that time.
+In the future, it would be very desirable to take into consideration these two distributions using full scale Monte Carlo simulations.

+Our computations of the spectrum and intensity can be used to plan future experiments which could perform the annual modulation studies in the near-Earth environment as long as they can be done without additional complications related to the changes of the altitude of the telescope and the direction of the field-of-view.
 On the other hand, the satellite position and orientation can strongly affect the seasonal modulation of the X-ray signal, as we have discussed in Subsection~\ref{subsec2:seasonal_variation}.
 Thus, we need to know the exact positions and orientations of XMM-\textit{Newton} when it made those observations.
 With the full orbit information implemented into the AQN framework, we may finally fully reproduce the observed pattern in Fig.~\ref{fig:XMMFig14a}, i.e. Fall$>$Spring $\approx$ Summer$>$ Winter.
 We leave this for our future work.